uwplse/analytics-data/changes/benchmarks.md

 looking at the entire session for information relevant to measuring the success of your particular tool.

+The best way to present these will be to eventually have the analysis commit each change using `--date` to mark the timestamp, so it is easy to see the user editing multiple files at the same time.
+I will most likely get to this after the talk due to time constraints, but feel free to submit a pull request if you modify the analysis and do this in your own repository first.
+(You will need to make sure you always get the correct timestamps from the raw data, which is not true yet for some users; see the [README](../README.md) for more information.

 Times are in Pacific.

 # Incremental Development of Inductive Types